 Similar to EM surveys, gamma radiometric data needs to be ground-truthed.
 Soil cores are generally taken to a depth of 30 cm as most gamma radiation detected at the soil surface is emitted from the top 30–40 cm of soil.
 On loose, deep sands (sand depth >60 cm), deeper soil cores can be of value as gamma emissions can travel from a greater soil depth.

 Gamma radiometry can be used to complement EM and provide a more comprehensive definition of soil types in the following situations:

 • In areas of very low soil conductivity gamma radiometrics is used to distinguish between deep sand and gravel profiles.

 • In areas of high soil conductivity, gamma radiometrics can be used to distinguish between clay profiles and saline soils.

-• On the northern sand-plains of WA the total gamma count has helped to identify soil profiles with better water-holding capacity.
+• On the northern sand plains of Western Australia the total gamma count has helped to identify soil profiles with better water-holding capacity

 • Gamma radiometrics is effective in delineating sand profiles from decomposed granite loams.

 Soil sensors are mounted on a vehicle with RTK GPS for simultaneous collection of EM, gamma radiometric data and elevation simultaneously.
 Shallow EM surveys frequently fail to capture the true level of field variability as shown here.

 The thorium radiometrics survey (b) however, highlighted significant changes in soil structure on a gravelly duplex soil in Western Australia.
 At both location one (1) and two (2) in Figure 3, the EM survey indicated a low electromagnetic currency (shown in red).
 The thorium channel detected contrasting values for these locations.